The Q4 Middesk Index Report is here→

 How do EIN search tools perform EIN verification?

-There are a couple of places that EIN verification lookup tools can draw information from.
+There are several places that EIN verification lookup tools can draw information from.
 The most authoritative places are government websites, such as state Secretary of State portals, the SEC’s EDGAR system (for companies listed on public stock exchanges), or the IRS itself (for charities and nonprofits).

 EIN numbers are always 9-digit numbers in the format “XX-XXXXXXX”, so EIN verification search tools will check for numbers in this structure along with the business name.
 The IRS also has a list of valid EIN prefixes, so automated tools can check the first two digits of an EIN number to ensure that it’s legitimate.